Is It Possible to Hack Snapchat

 Social Engineering

 Social engineering exploits human psychology rather than technical vulnerabilities.
-Attackers may:
+These attacks split into online and personal tactics.

 This attack vector leverages trust and urgency to bypass technical security measures entirely.
 Trusting users may willingly provide their passwords to attackers without realizing they’re being manipulated.